Buying real estate in Oman?

 What interest rates do US citizens get in Oman in 2026?

-As of early 2026, US citizens who qualify for mortgages in Oman can expect interest rates in the range of 4.5% to 6.5% per year, depending on the bank, loan product, and borrower profile.
+As of early 2026, US citizens qualifying for a residential mortgage in Oman can expect interest rates in the range of 4.5% to 6.5% per year, depending on the bank, the borrower's employment profile, and the loan size.

 Can I use US income to qualify in Oman right now?